manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

        style="max-width: 100%; height: auto;" />
 </a>
-**Above:** An example of a protected areas source dataset with its licence clearly displayed at the point of access that allow for download for reuse.
+**Above:** An example of a protected areas source dataset with its licence clearly displayed at the point of access that allows for reuse.
 Example as per [Hawke's Bay Regional Parks](https://hub.arcgis.com/datasets/658697bb70c345f48d21cc002ecc0bef_1/explore)

 <br>

-#### Licensing conditions that exclude protected area data being included in PAN-NZ
+#### Common Licensing conditions that exclude protected area data being included in PAN-NZ
 Below are common licensing issues that prevent datasets from being included in the national PAN-NZ data layer.
-When licensing excludes a dataset, the protected areas it contains may not appear in the national layer—limiting their visibility to policymakers, researchers, and the public.
+When licensing excludes a dataset, the protected areas it contains may not appear in the national PAN-NZ layer, limiting their visibility to policymakers, researchers, and the public.
 * **No License:** If no licence is provided, PAN-NZ cannot include the dataset due to the ambiguity around the conditions of use.